-Course selection, a carefully arranged series of steps, runs from January through July each year; it includes
+Course selection, a carefully arranged series of steps, runs from January through July each year; it include

-- Orienting students to the various courses offered and to the scheduling process; - Recommendations by teachers; 2 - Parental involvement with the student in selecting appropriate courses 3.
-4 - Preliminary selection of courses by students with recommendations by counselors; Review of student selections by counselors: 5. - Notification of selections to parents with an invitation for feedback and change 6. - 7.
-Reassessment and adjustments as needed based on year-end progress of student; - 8.
-Adjustments as needed to reflect any summer school work; - 9 District financial commitments to provide teachers and courses as chosen; - 10.
-Final programming by computer scheduling procedures.
+- Orienting students to the various courses offered and to the scheduling process; - Recommendations by teachers; - Parental involvement with the student in selecting appropriate courses: 3. - Preliminary selection of courses by students with recommendations by counselors; - Review of student selections by counselors: - Notification of selections to parents with an invitation for feedback and change - 7.
+Reassessment and adjustments as needed based on year-end progress of student; - Adjustments as needed to reflect any summer school work; - District financial commitments to provide teachers and courses as chosen; - Final programming by computer scheduling procedures.